What Is the Best Thailand Family Itinerary for 2 Weeks?

 Rainy Season: June to November, with warm, heavy showers that are often short.
 Despite the rain, there are still sunny days to enjoy.
 The heaviest rain comes in November in the southwest, while the northern and western regions experience it a bit earlier.

 I wouldn’t recommend coming between October and mid-December.
-My favorite time to visit Thailand is the shoulder season, from mid-February to the end of March.
-The temperatures are still cool, but the peak tourist crowds have already left.
+My favorite time to visit Thailand is the shoulder season, from the end of February to mid-April.
+The temperatures are still nice, but the peak tourist crowds have already left.

 What to Pack: Sunscreen, hats, and comfy slippers that can get wet are a must!
-Don’t forget swimsuits and lightweight clothes for the hot weather.
+Don’t forget swimsuits and lightweight clothes for the hot weather Here’s my full guide on What to Wear in Thailand.

 Getting Around: Tuk-tuks are fun for kids, but taxis and Grab (the local Uber) are often more comfortable.
-On small islands like Koh Phangan, I recommend renting a scooter if you’re an experienced driver.
+On small islands like Koh Phangan, I recommend renting a car or a scooter (but only if you’re an experienced driver).

 Temple Visits: Pack lightweight long sleeves and pants for temple visits.
 Temples usually require covered shoulders and knees for everyone.
 In popular tourist spots, you can borrow long clothes at the site.